exasol/hive-virtual-schema/doc/user_guide/hive_user_guide.md

 #### Kerberos Authentication Type

 As you can see we are using `KrbAuthType=1`.
 This allows the Hive JDBC driver to check the `java.security.auth.login.config` system property for a JAAS configuration.
 If a JAAS configuration is specified, the driver uses that information to create a `LoginContext` and then uses the `Subject` associated with it.
-Exasol Virtual Schema creates `JAAS` configuration at the runtime using the information from the `IDENTIFIED BY` part of the connection object.
+Exasol Virtual Schema creates a `JAAS` configuration at runtime using the information from the `IDENTIFIED BY` part of the connection object.

 ### Creating the Connection